datacommonsorg/docsite/import_dataset/schema_less_guide.md

 1. **Check existing variables**: Before creating a new variable, take a look at our [Statistical Variable Explorer](https://www.datacommons.org/tools/statvar) to check if an existing variable can be used to represent the data you are importing.
-This will save time and effort, and it also helps to maintain consistency in the data commons.
+This will save time and effort, and it also helps to maintain consistency in the Data Commons graph.
 2. **Check the variable's definitions**: It's important to ensure that the variable's definitions match with the variable's intended use; if not, you may need to create a new variable.